NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

             *
 6. Play 6: Assign one leader and hold that person accountable
     * Checklist:
-        - [ ] A product owner has been identified
+        - [x] A product owner has been identified
-        - [ ] All stakeholders agree that the product owner has the authority to assign tasks and make decisions about features and technical implementation details
+        - [x] All stakeholders agree that the product owner has the authority to assign tasks and make decisions about features and technical implementation details
-        - [ ] The product owner has a product management background with technical experience to assess alternatives and weigh tradeoffs
+        - [x] The product owner has a product management background with technical experience to assess alternatives and weigh tradeoffs
-        - [ ] The product owner has a work plan that includes budget estimates and identifies funding sources
+        - [x] The product owner has a work plan that includes budget estimates and identifies funding sources
         - [ ] The product owner has a strong relationship with the contracting officer
     * Key Questions:
         * Who is the product owner?
-            *
+            * Person accountable for the delivery of the prototype took the role of product owner.
         * What organizational changes have been made to ensure the product owner has sufficient authority over and support for the project?
-            *
+            * Assigned him authority for decision making and empowered him with a self organized scrum team.
         * What does it take for the product owner to add or remove a feature from the service?
-            *
+            * Feedback from team and end users and research on similar products available in the market.
 7. Play 7: Bring in experienced teams
     * Checklist:
-        - [ ] Member(s) of the team have experience building popular, high-traffic digital services
+        - [x] Member(s) of the team have experience building popular, high-traffic digital services
-        - [ ] Member(s) of the team have experience designing mobile and web applications
+        - [x] Member(s) of the team have experience designing mobile and web applications
-        - [ ] Member(s) of the team have experience using automated testing frameworks
+        - [x] Member(s) of the team have experience using automated testing frameworks
-        - [ ] Member(s) of the team have experience with modern development and operations (DevOps) techniques like continuous integration and continuous deployment
+        - [x] Member(s) of the team have experience with modern development and operations (DevOps) techniques like continuous integration and continuous deployment
         - [ ] Member(s) of the team have experience securing digital services
         - [ ] A Federal contracting officer is on the internal team if a third party will be used for development work
         - [ ] A Federal budget officer is on the internal team or is a partner